SUPPORTED VIDEO FILES

 Standard Video Files

-Standard video formats that can be found in some digital frames are .avi (Audio Video Interleave) and MPEG I, II, and IV as well as MP4.
+Standard files that can be found in multi-media digital frames are .avi (Audio Video Interleave) and MPEG I, II, and IV as well as MP4.
 Be aware that not all of these, especially .avi and MP4 files may be readable by the frame you choose.

 Other Video Formats